There are many ways to help our veterans get into these new homes.

 Example transaction: Jeff and Julie have about $5,000 saved for a house (or can get gift funds from a blood relative...see FHA guidelines).
 They also can choose to roll the closing costs of $5,000 into their loan.
 They put $2,000 earnest money down when they signed the purchase agreement, and brought another $3,000 to closing for a total down payment of $5,000 on their $140,000 purchase (They rolled their $5,000 closing costs into the loan, and put down $5,000, and MIP adds about $1,200) so their loan is $141,200).
 At 4.5% fixed interest rate, their payment for principal and interest is around $728 per month.
 Total estimated payment is under $875/month, while saving $200-500 a month in utilities and fuel.

 Conventional Financing: This can be usually anywhere from 5% up to any amount you would like to put as a down payment.
+Again, you may be able to use money from your 401K for the down payment.
 The more you put down, the lower your payment.
 Conventional programs with less than 20% down payment charge "Private Mortgage Insurance" (PMI).

 Credit Unions: If you belong to a credit union, the relationship you have with them may help in getting a loan.